DuttaArjun/Topic-Modellin-using-LDA/README.md

 # Topic-Modelling
-Topic Modelling of Twitter data using LDA &amp; CTM (RCodes)
+Topic Modelling of Twitter data using LDA (RCodes)